CzechMate: In Search of Jiří Menzel: Production

-In an interview with First Post, Dungarpur said: "It’s taken me nearly eight years to complete this documentary.
-I never knew that it would become a seven hour-long film.
+In an interview with Firstpost, Dungarpur said: "It's taken me nearly eight years to complete this documentary.
+I never knew that it would become a seven-hour-long film.
 I just wanted to meet and spend time with the director Jiri Menzel, who made Closely Watched Trains (1966).
 I lost sleep over thinking about how he could have made an almost perfect film; so light and beautiful that you keep smiling, yet dealing with the oppression depicted in it."

 Filmed over eight years, the seven-and-a-half-hour long documentary mixes archival footage, clips from classic films, and in-depth interviews with directors, actors, writers, critics and crew members who were associated with the New Wave.

 In 2010, Menzel decided to meet Dungarpur, who had been trying to get in touch with him, in Prague.
 Their conversation led to Dungarpur discovering the Czech New Wave cinema and the work of other influential directors and visual artists.
 Dungarpur then visited Prague, along with his team, for seven years to interview the filmmakers and their collaborators who were associated with the New Wave movement.
 One of the reasons why the film took almost eight years to make was obstacles in sourcing film clips.
 Dungarpur said in an interview, "We had to constantly watch and re-watch films to see what we wanted to use.
 Since most of the films were produced by the former Czechoslovakia government, they were located in the state archives.
 We have permissions for all the clips, for every photograph used.
 That is why this film took so many years."
 The research on the filmmakers and their work was done by Sunil Gopaldas Jhurani who was also the Chief Assistant Director on the project.